phorton1/base-Pub/docs/prefs.md

 folders is typically **/base_data/data/Service_or_App_name** and **/base_data/temp/Service_or_App_name**.

-Apps and Services that Cava::Packaged for delivery of Windows installers typically use the standard User's Documents and Temp folders with the Service_or_App_name:
+Apps and Services that are Cava::Packaged for delivery of Windows installers typically use the standard User's Documents and Temp folders with the Service_or_App_name: